 If it is broke, do fix it

-A regulated Stock Market is how the market works today.
+A regulated Stock Market is how the market of connecting entrepreneurs and investors works today.
 The old saw is if it ain’t broke, don’t fix it.
 The corollary is if it is broke, do fix it.
 Here are the 4 big flaws with these legacy Stock Markets:

 - small cap hell: it is too hard for smaller issuers to get investor attention, so they suffer a valuation discount based simply on market cap.
 (See here for our other coverage of this issue).

-- legacy listing processes: post Enron, the SEC (followed by other Exchanges) layered on lots of expensive process to protect investors from scams, all of which were based on manual processes (which later got automated but they were still not native digital ie they were expensive and inefficient).
+- legacy listing and governance processes: post Enron, the SEC layered on lots of expensive process to protect investors from scams, all of which were based on manual processes (which later got automated but they were still not native digital ie they are expensive and inefficient).

 - national boundaries: it is too hard to discover stocks on exchanges in local markets, so they either suffer a valuation discount or seek a listing on one of the global exchanges (where only mega-sized companies can do an IPO).
 (See here for our other coverage of this issue).